mugen609/bigbox-native-res-setup/GameMaze.md

 | Home + Start     | ESC    | Quits the emulator or game.                     |
 | Standard buttons | Native | Bound to in-game controls (per emulator).       |

-You can customize these combos in REWASD (e.g., Home + Select = TAB).
+You can customize these combos in reWASD (e.g., Home + Select = TAB).
 Ensure all emulators respond to TAB (menu) and ESC (quit), or use LaunchBox scripts to enforce this where native binding is not available.
 (See the next part)

 ---